Racial hoax: Sherri Papini disappearance hoax

 Sherri Papini disappeared from her husband and family on November 2, 2016, reportedly while out jogging a mile from her home in Redding, California.
 Papini was 34 years old at the time.
 She reappeared three weeks later on Thanksgiving Day, November 24, claiming that she was freed by her captors at 4:30 that morning still wearing restraints.
 According to Shasta County Sheriff Tom Bosenko, in interviews Papini said she was held by two Hispanic women who took steps to keep their faces hidden from her, either by wearing masks or by keeping Papini's head covered.
 On March 3, 2022, Sherri Papini was arrested by the FBI, accused of lying to federal agents and faking her kidnapping to spend time with her ex-boyfriend away from her husband and family.
-In September 2022 Papini pled guilty to making false statements and was sentenced to 18 months in prison.
+In September 2022 Papini pleaded guilty to making false statements and was sentenced to 18 months in prison.